mittwald/cli/README.md

   -p, --project-id=<value>      ID or short ID of a project; this flag is optional if a default project is set in the
                                 context
   -q, --quiet                   suppress process output and only display a machine-readable summary.
-  -w, --wait                    wait for the upgrade process to finish
+  -w, --wait                    wait for the resource to be ready.
       --target-version=<value>  target version to upgrade app to; if omitted, target version will be prompted interactively
+      --wait-timeout=<value>    [default: 600s] the duration to wait for the resource to be ready (common units like 'ms', 's', 'm' are accepted).

 DESCRIPTION
   Upgrade app installation to target version